Skip to content

 ltSql Since 3.4.3.2

-The ltSql method is one of the advanced query condition-building methods in MyBatis-Plus, allowing you to set a field to be less than (LT) the result of an SQL statement.
+The ltSql method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It allows you to set a field to be less than (LT) the result of an SQL statement.

 Method Signature

-// Sets the specified field to be less than the result of an SQL statement
+// Sets the specified column to be less than the result of an SQL statement

 ltSql(R column, String inValue)

-// Sets the specified field to be less than the result of an SQL statement when the condition is met
+// Sets the specified column to be less than the result of an SQL statement when the condition is met

 ltSql(boolean condition, R column, String inValue)